joaommagalhaes/catinder/README.md

 ## Run

+NOTE: There are a video demo on the root folder.

 To run the project, you will need an API key for the server.
 Place this key in a `.env` file with the name `API_TOKEN`.

 Next, install the dependencies by running `yarn` in the root directory of the project.